RobertoRoos/sawIntuitiveResearchKitWiki/Development.md

 * Fix cisst warning when optional interfaces/functions are not connected
 * Make sure console handles SUJ and PSM/ECM clutch
 * Implement motion of ECM in teleopECM
-* Make sure console can be used with teleopECM but no teleopPSM
 * Check that console/teleops can be controlled and configured (base frame, rotations) using ROS topics
 * Add psm-prograsp.json from Google group
 * Add ROS topics backward compatibility to all dvrk_robot applications